The new few screens will show you how you can change the world.

 A Chance for Regrowth

 Governments are partnering with indigenous peoples in reserve management and with NGOs that provide legal assistance to help them secure their land.
-Additionally, nonprofits like Rainforest Partnership are working with indigenous communities to create sustainable economies that rely on thriving forests.
+Additionally, NGOs are working with indigenous communities to create sustainable economies that rely on thriving forests.
 Indigenous people know more about the forest than anyone and have an interest in safeguarding it as a productive ecosystem that provides them with food, shelter, and clean water.

 One way we can contribute to conservation efforts in our own lives is by cutting out products made by companies that contribute to the destruction of the rainforest.
 Instead, we can support companies and programs that make a commitment to a zero-deforestation supply chain.